Nursing, Vocational Nursing, Level 2 Certificate

 1

-VNSG 1226 Gerontology and VNSG 1162 Clinical III - Practical Nurse will rotate second and third term.
+VNSG 1226 Gerontology, VNSG 1301 Mental Health and Mental Illness, and VNSG 1162 Clinical III - Practical Nurse will rotate second and third term.

 Capstone Experience: VNSG 1105 NCLEX-PN Review